THE RAILWAY INDUSTRY INNOVATION AWARDS 2020

 DEADLINE FOR ENTRIES

-Please ensure that all entries are in by the deadline, which is noon on Tuesday 30 April 2020.
-The winners and runners-up of each category will be announced at the awards luncheon at the Paddington Hilton, London on Friday 26 June 2020.
+Please ensure that all entries are in by the deadline of 31 August 2020.
+The winners and runners-up of each category will be announced at the awards luncheon at the Hilton Canary Wharf, London on Friday 23 October 2020.

 The Judging panel consists of experts from within the industry.
 All are extremely highly regarded in their individual fields and take judging of the awards extremely seriously.
 From time to time, a judge may find it necessary to contact the person named on the application entry form to discuss it further.
 So please be sure to include the name of the person responsible for the case history you are submitting on the application form.